 If there isn’t any chemistry, simply say so.
 Give them a clear message that is not open to interruption or hope that things may change.(ie keeping them around for an ego boost).

 For example, ‘It was lovely to meet you and I had a good time.
-I just don’t feel there is the chemistry to take things any further.
-I wish you luck and happiness in the future.’
+Unfortunately, I just don’t feel there is the chemistry to take things any further and I wish you luck and happiness in the future.’

 ‘I really enjoyed meeting you, getting to know you, but tbh, I am not feeling the connection or that we are the right fit.
-I wish you good luck in the future’
+Good luck in the future’

 ‘It was nice to meet you and I enjoyed chatting, happy to meet again, but for me it would be as friends.
-It you are ok with that?
+If you are ok with that?